receyuki/stable-diffusion-prompt-reader/README.md

 ```bash
 pipx install sd-prompt-reader
 ```
-To launch app just enter `sd-prompt-reader` in the terminal.
+To launch the GUI just enter `sd-prompt-reader` in the terminal.
+For the CLI, please use `sd-prompt-reader-cli`.
 #### Run source code manually
 1. Clone this repo.
     ```bash